Darmo117/Jenealogio/README.md

 # Jenealogio

-Jenealogio lets you easily create and edit family trees.
+Jenealogio is a simple and easy-to-use family tree editor/viewer.

-For more info, see over my website: http://darmo-creations.net/product?p=jenealogio
+Currently available languages:
+- English
+- Français (French)
+- Esperanto

+I don't plan to add any more but feel free to send me language files for the language of your choice (I won't be responsiblle for any translation mistakes).
+Any typo corrections are also welcome.

+You can download it from my website: http://darmo-creations.net/product?p=jenealogio and/or see the help doc over [here](http://darmo-creations.net/products/jenealogio/help-doc/) (available in English, French and Esperanto).

 If you want to see what's coming or what I'm working on, visit my Trello [here](https://trello.com/b/bL5gDhpJ/jenealogio)